-Badger and I have the routine down pat for when the exterminator comes.
+Badger and I have the routine down pat for the exterminator.

-It helps that the house is already clean, and all that needs to be done is clearing off the kitchen countertops.
+It helps that the house was already clean, and all we had to do was clear off the kitchen countertops.

 He was in and out quickly.